 There are a few different AC3 Players on the Google Play Store, but this one is our favorite.
 It does video, audio, manages your files, and has plenty of playback options and controls.
-It’s a good all-in-one video player to handle AC3 and handle just about anything else at the same time.
+It’s a good all-in-one video player to handle AC3, Apple files and handles just about anything else at the same time.
 It might not be feature-packed like some players, but it has all the essentials.

 Download – AC3 Player